relzhong/node-casbin/README.md

 ## Installation

 ```
-npm install casbin --save
+npm install simple-casbin --save
 ```

 ## Get started

-1. Initialize a new node-Casbin enforcer with a model file and a policy file:
+1. Initialize a new simple-Casbin enforcer with a model file and a policy file:

     ```typescript
+    const enforcer = await new Enforcer(fs.readFileSync('model.conf', {encoding: 'utf-8'}), new FileAdapter(policyPath));
+    // or from a empty model
-    const enforcer = await Enforcer.newEnforcer('path/to/model.conf', 'path/to/policy.csv');
+    const enforcer = await new Enforcer(new Model(), new FileAdapter(policyPath));
     ```

     Note: you can also initialize an enforcer with policy in DB instead of file, see [Persistence](#policy-persistence) section for details.